ST ANTONY'S GCR

 "BOP"s ("party" - one of those Oxford words) are definitely the biggest social events we have at St. Antony's and normally take place twice a term.
 Basically consisting of lots of dancing and drinks, we often pair up with Oxford University societies to offer particular themed BOPs.

-The forms above will help you with the process of planning an event at St Antony's.
+The above form will help you with the process of planning an event at St Antony’s.

 Keep up to date with what you can do to maintain a healthy body and healthy mind

 Come along and take a break from your studies with some afternoon tea.
 Grab a nice hot cuppa', a biscuit (or two, or three, or ten...) and unwind with your fellow Antonians.

 We have gym on-site which can be kept clean and updated thanks to the contributions of students.
 We aim to have users pay £15 a year by signing up with this form and the fee will be included in their next Battels statement.
 You will also need to have completed a safety induction and have certification on file with the Accommodations Office.

 Please contact the GCR Treasurer (firstname.lastname@example.org) for further information about gym membership.

 Erin O'Halloran & Emma Troop